 The new housing is part of a mixed-use community developers envision will include retailers and green space.
-Cross Roads Holdings, a limited liability corporation created by developers William, Marco and Rocco Risbara III, of Risbara Bros.
+Cross Roads Holdings, a limited liability corporation created by developers William, Marc and Rocco Risbara III, of Risbara Bros.
 Construction Co., and Peter and Richard Michaud, purchased the property in January for $6.7 million.

 Ten percent of the residences proposed on the property must be deemed affordable, at 80 percent of the median household income in the greater Portland area, per the town’s standards.
 Town Planner Jay Chase said the town has a solid program for affordable rental units for qualifying families, but is now working with the Scarborough Housing Alliance to create a program for affordable home ownership.

 Parking for the development was a concern raised by several board members, but each home will include a two-car garage, according to Bacon, and there will be on-street parking on Downs Road, which will lead to the development.
 Chairman Roger Beeley suggested a parking lot should be built for visitors.